 2.1 Addressing Their Problems

-No matter what product or service you sell, the potential customer is looking for it to fill the gap they have; their problem if you like.
+No matter what product or service you sell, the potential customer is looking for it to fill the gap they have.
 This is the same for any product or service around the world, you are only being searched online to solve something.

 As such you should write content aimed at the indicators of their problems, informing the potential customers of their options.